 Also note that there is no late registration option for international SAT takers, but there is one for ACT takers.
 The late registration fee for international ACT test takers is $36.

-All international ACT test takers must take the computer version of the ACT, which was introduced internationally in September 2018.
-As a result of this change from paper testing to computer testing, ACT scores are released much faster for international test takers than they are for US test takers: you should generally get your multiple-choice scores just two business days after your test date.
+All international SAT and ACT test takers must take the computer version of the ACT.
+This began in 2018 for the ACT and early 2023 for the SAT.
+As a result of this change from paper testing to computer testing, scores are released much faster for international test takers than they are for US test takers (unless test takers in the US take digital versions of the tests, which are starting to become available): you should generally get your multiple-choice scores just two business days after your test date.

 Finding the Best SAT and ACT Dates for You: 6 Critical Factors